 To complete #s 1-8, use the following procedure.
 Place an "X" next to each requirement that you have completed.
 Place a "C" (currently) next to each requirement that you are completing this semester.
-If you meet a requirement, but it does not appear on your transcript, place the letters "E" (explanation) in the space next to that requirement.
+If you meet arequirement, but it does not appear on your transcript, place the letters "E" (explanation) in the space next to that requirement.
 Explain the discrepancy in # 9.
 In all of your responses be mindful of the profession's ethical expectations.

 If you are missing any requirement, do not apply for the field now.
-Wait until the semester in which you will complete all the requirements.
+Wait until the semester in which youwill complete all the requirements.

-ist of Field Requirements: Formal acceptance into the Social Work Program, indicated by your having received a letter of acceptance from the Director of the Social Work Program: • Completion of at least 94 credits by the end of the current semester: A minimum cumulative GPA of 2.50: • A grade of "C" or better in all Social Work courses: The following General Education courses: NG 125 WRIT 303 lthough you may have an associate degree from a CUNY or SUNY college, the Social Work Program requires you to take inglish 125 and Vriting 303 if you have not successfully completed it at your previous institution or at York College.
-The following Social Work courses: CWK 101 SCWK 203 SCWK 293 SCWK 300 SCWK 350 CWK 360 SCWK 370 If you have not completed SW 400, take it this semester.)
-The following Social Work Support courses: NTH 101 BIO 130 HE 312 POL 103 SY 102 PSY 215 PSY 216 SOC 101 Two courses selected from the Human Diversity Requirements (Group II-see Bulletin): LST 202 ANTHRO 243 PSY 333 SOC 235 SOC 333 0.
-If you need to explain any discrepancies between your transcript and requirements that you know you have met o so here.
+equirements: Formal acceptance into the Social Work Program, indicated by your having received a letter of acceptance from the Director of the Social Work Program: 2. .
+Completion of at least 94 credits by the end of the current semester: 3. .
+A minimum cumulative GPA of 2.70: 4. .
+A grade of "C" or better in all Social Work courses: 5. .
+The following General Education courses: E NG 125WRIT 303 English 125 and nay have an associate degree from a CUNY or SUNY college, the Social Work Program requires you to take d you have not successfully completed it at your previous institution or at York College.
+SCWK 101 SCWK 360 .
+The following Social Work courses: SCWK 203 SCWK 293 SCWK 300 SCWK 350 SCWK 370 scmpleted SW 400, take it this semester.)
+8. ANTH 101 PSY 102 .
+The following Social Work Support courses: BIO 130HE 312POL 103PSY 215PSY 216SOC 101 .
+Two courses selected from the Human Diversity Requirements (Group II-see Bulletin): ANTHRO 243PSY 333SOC 235SOC 333 do 0.
+If you need to explain any discrepancies between your transcript and requirements that you know you have me o so here.
 Also explain how and when you expect to solve any problems with your transcript, and if you have ought help from any faculty member to get the difficulty resolved.
-Jame: Last Four Digits of Social Security #
+Name: Last Four Digits of Social Security # Address: